-Use the swap mechanic but exchange ideas for feedback, problems for coaching, or meaningful quotes instead of questions.
+Use the swap mechanic but exchange ideas for feedback, problems for coaching, or quotes for inspiration.
 Adapts to whatever your group actually needs.

 10-200 people